auth0/auth0-PHP/README.md

 > I am getting `curl error 60: SSL certificate problem: self signed certificate in certificate chain` on Windows

-This is a common issue with latest PHP versions under windows (related to a incompatibility between windows and openssl CAs database).
+This is a common issue with latest PHP versions under **Windows OS** (related to a incompatibility between windows and openssl CAs database).

 1. Download this CA database `https://curl.haxx.se/ca/cacert.pem` to `c:/cacert.pem`.
 2. Edit your php.ini and add `openssl.cafile=c:/cacert.pem`.
 (It should point to the file you downloaded.)